d1anas0/student-register/README.md

     - write more tests!

-# Context
-In a school, often teachers needs view and update student details.

 # Requirements
-Build a single-page list application in which a user should be able to:
+In this single-page app, a user should be able to:

 - See a list of students in a table with just their full names and date of birth shown in localized format (ie: DD/MM/YYYY)
 - When a student is selected from the table,  a view of your choice (ie: a modal) will show the following details of the student